lab2view/laravel-model-archive/README.md

 $onlyArchivedSales = Sale::select('*')->onlyArchived();
 ```

 By default, the global scope of this trait uses the `unarchived` extension when the trait `Archivable` is added to a model.
+This prevents manipulation of archived models whose validation has not yet been done by the second command and which still exist in the source database.

 ## License